 - Resources and guidance: Public Health England and the Department of Health and Social Care have set up a campaign resource centre and produced information on the vaccine that will be useful to providers needing to prepare staff and residents for receiving the vaccine, including guidance, leaflets and consent forms.
 The Royal Society for Public Health are also offering a Level 2 Award in Encouraging Vaccination Uptake which may be of use for housing associations.

 - Compulsory vaccinations: On 16 June, the government announced that vaccinations will be compulsory for staff working in all care homes in England registered with the Care Quality Commission (CQC).
 This means that, from 11 November, all staff directly employed by a care home or employed through an agency (including volunteers) will need to be fully vaccinated with both doses as a condition of deployment, unless they have a medical exemption.
 More details on the implications of this decision can be found in our update.
 We are working with the government to feed back on the implications of this decision for housing associations.

 - Booster vaccines: We are monitoring what happens with the booster programme.
+More details about booster vaccines for anyone aged 40 and over can be found on the government website.
 Please let us know if you are experiencing any problems with staff receiving the booster, or have any questions about the rollout.

 New guidance on vaccinations for care home staff

 The government has published operational guidelines on compulsory vaccinations for people working in care homes in England.
 The regulations will be in effect from 11 November 2021 and apply to all care homes in England registered with the Care Quality Commission (CQC).
 For those living in Scotland or Wales but working in England you must still show proof of vaccination or exemption.